Use the Applications page to edit existing single page applications.

 The refresh token rolling duration must be longer than the refresh token duration.

 - The amount of time that a rolled refresh token is still valid in the event that the client failed to receive an updated one during a roll.
 Valid values are between 0 and 86400 seconds.
-A value of zero means a refresh token becomes invalid after it’s rolled.
+A value of 0 means that a refresh token becomes invalid after it’s rolled.

 Additional Refresh Token Replay Protection